-- 1. To use the stove outside, unhook the fuel hose and carry the stove out.
-Always carry cabinet assembly with both hands. - 2.
-Mount cabinet onto rail at a 30° angle and slowly lower outer side until in horizontal position. - 3.
-If applicable, attach brace to underside of stove and unit. - 4.
-LP gas connections are made with a "Quick-Coupler" system (Fig. 5-2) with positive shut-off valve as required by code and standards. - 5.
-Each stove assembly will have a hinged wind guard attached.
+- To use the stove outside, unhook the fuel hose and carry the stove out.
+Always carry cabinet assembly with both hands. - Mount cabinet onto rail at a 30° angle and slowly lower outer side until in horizontal position. - 3.
+Attach brace to the underside of stove and unit for the three burner unit.
+The two burner cabinet assembly is constructed from aluminum material and a brace is not required. - 4.
+LP gas connections are made with a "Quick-Coupler" (Fig. 5-1) system with positive shut-off valve as required by code and standards.

+5. Each stove assembly will have a hinged wind guard attached.
 Raise hinged assembly to vertical position.
 End panels are also hinged and will swing to outer edge of stove for wind protection, preventing flames from reaching tent material.